 As with addition, students often use manipulatives to perform subtractions.
 This strategy helps them grasp the concept of separating, although it is not very effective when dealing with large numbers.

-The base ten material allows students to perform subtraction by separating.
+The base ten blocks allows students to perform subtraction by separating or removing.

 Example

-If students use the place-value mat for subtraction, some students are inclined to represent both terms.
-Subtraction is then performed by comparison.
+If students use the place value mat for subtraction, some will represent both terms.
+In this case, subtraction is performed by comparison.

 Example